 Some employees will take to learning better than others and it’s crucial that no one’s left behind.
 A learning culture will be a big contributor to this and additional support is a big part.
 As L&D representatives, you should offer support to those who need it, ensuring everyone gets the most out of your online learning program.

-At the same time, you might need extra support from your training provider.
+At the same time, you might need extra support from your digital training provider.
 The top platforms will come with dedicated support teams that are always on hand to help you drive your L&D strategies forward and succeed in the future.

 Are you committed to improving learner engagement at your organization?